zhaoyizhou1123/zhaoyizhou1123.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am an incoming Ph.D. student at Carnegie Mellon University (CMU) in [Electrical and Computer Engineering (ECE)](https://www.ece.cmu.edu/), starting from Fall 2024.
+I am a first-year Ph.D. student at Carnegie Mellon University (CMU) in [Electrical and Computer Engineering (ECE)](https://www.ece.cmu.edu/).
+I am fortunate to be advised by [Andrea Zanette](https://azanette.com/).
 Prior to that, I completed my undergraduate program from Yao Class at [IIIS](https://iiis.tsinghua.edu.cn/en/), [Tsinghua University](https://www.tsinghua.edu.cn/en/).

-My research passion lies in designing scalable and efficient algorithms for practical machine learning systems.
-For this aim, I am interested in a broad spectrum of topics, including but not limited to large language models, distributed machine learning and reinforcement learning.
-During my undergraduate studies, I focused on reinforcement learning, developing algorithms that integrate rigorous theoretical foundations with real-world practicality.
+My research passion lies in designing scalable and efficient algorithms with theoretical insights for practical machine learning problems.
+Currently, I focus on the problems related to foundation models, including but not limited to alignment, fine-tuning, and safety.
+During my undergraduate studies, my concentration was on reinforcement learning.

 I am open to collaborations.
 If you have any ideas which we both might be interested in, please feel free to reach out!